kugurst/git-lunch-and-learn/git-recitation-notes.md

 ```

-## Merging the Changes ##
+## Mrging the Changes ##

 - Merging is how you can combine changes on different branches or from different commits
-- Git facilittes this process, ei7her handling it automatically, or provides insights as to what has changed to make it easier for a human to resolve
+- Git facilitates this process, either handling it atomatically, or provides insights as to what has changed to make it easier for a human to resolve

 - Let's merge our two branches: